DASA-Design/PyDASA/README.md

    6. **handler**

       1. influence.py: contains the SensitivityHandler class for understanding variance in the coefficients. ✅
-      2. phenomena.py: has the main Solver() class of the project 🔶👨‍💻
+      2. phenomena.py: has the main Solver() class of the project 🔶👨‍💻⚠️ WORKING HERE⚠️
-      3. practical.py contains the SimulationManager class to control all the montecartlo simulations of all data 🔶👨‍💻⚠️ WORKING HERE⚠️
+      3. practical.py contains the SimulationManager class to control all the montecartlo simulations of all data ✅

       ---
    7. **utils**